 Be careful with this one.
-Section 104 shields damages for personal physical injuries and physical sickness.
+Section 104 of the tax code shields damages for personal physical injuries and physical sickness.
 The exclusion used to be much broader.
-Before 1996 personal injury damages were tax free, so emotional distress, defamation, and many other legal injuries also produced tax-free recoveries.
+Before 1996, "personal" injury damages were tax free-so emotional distress, defamation, and many other legal injuries also produced tax-free recoveries.
 That changed in 1996, and since then, an injury or sickness must be physical to give rise to tax-free money.

-Unfortunately, in the more than 25 years since section 104 was amended, there is still substantial confusion.
-In large numbers of cases, the IRS and the courts continue to struggle with exactly what "physical" means.
-It's clear that emotional distress alone isn't enough.
-In fact, emotional distress damages - even with physical consequences such as headaches, stomachaches, and insomnia - are taxable.
+Unfortunately, in the more than twenty-five years since section 104 was amended, there is still substantial confusion.
+In large numbers of tax cases that arise post-settlement, taxpayers, the IRS, and the courts continue to struggle with exactly what "physical" means.
+It is clear that emotional distress alone is not enough.
+In fact, emotional distress damages-even with physical consequences such as headaches, stomachaches, and insomnia-are taxable.